About Us

 Solt DB is a biotech equities research firm.
 The finch helps investors understand the science behind their investments and helps scientists understand the business of biotech.

 Members have access to a comprehensive biotech investing approach spanning expert research, financial modeling, and portfolio frameworks.
-We demonstrate our approach with a real-money portfolio called Finch Trades.
-By transparently showing every transaction and position build out, members see how a successful biotech investing strategy can be implemented in the messy real world.
+We demonstrate our approach with a long-term, real-money portfolio called Finch Trades.
+By transparently showing every transaction and position build out – and measuring the performance of every invested dollar against four passive investing benchmarks – members see how a successful biotech investing strategy can be implemented in the messy real world.

 Solt DB is a biotech equities research firm and public benefit company.